Me Julie

 "Me Julie" is a single released by Ali G and Jamaican musician Shaggy from the soundtrack to the 2002 film Ali G Indahouse.
-The single was written in reference to the main character Ali G's love interest in the film, Julie, played by Kellie Bright.
+The single was written in reference to the love interest in the film, Julie.
 "Me Julie" peaked at number two on the UK Singles Chart and sold 200,000 copies in the United Kingdom, as stated by the British Phonographic Industry (BPI).